Bird-a-thon History & Highlights

 The very next year, this team of five illustrious birders was challenged by an unlikely group of three not-so-illustrious fundraisers from Mass Audubon’s headquarters staff and the first competitive Bird-a-thon was born.

-In the ensuing years, thousands of volunteers and staff have raised hundreds of thousands of dollars to support the operating needs of Mass Audubon across the state.
-In fact, Bird-a-thon is Mass Audubon’s single, largest, annual fundraising event.
-In 2011, our 28th Bird-a-thon raised more than $205,000 for wildlife sanctuaries and programs.
+In the ensuing years, thousands of volunteers and staff have raised more than $2 million to support the operating needs of Mass Audubon across the state.
+In fact, Bird-a-thon is Mass Audubon’s single, largest, annual fundraising event